-Scott Marvel, a Village resident, professional videographer, and Video Club Past-President, has produced some 30 half-hour “Thrive Shows” for Village Television.
+Scott Marvel, a Village resident, professional videographer, and Video Club Past-President, has produced dozens of half-hour “Thrive Shows” for Village Television.
 The ongoing series is created as part of a Village-wide Thrive Task Force effort to show how residents thrive in our community.
 You can view the full lineup of these inspiring shows on YouTube.

 Led by Fred Harshbarger as producer, director, and editor, in October, 2018, the club’s Video One Productions team completed this 28:29-minute video of The Woods Combo, a popular Laguna Woods Village Jazz group.
 The video was the result of shooting at several summer performances at Clubhouse One.
 Woods Combo members are Mark Hochberg, keyboard; Dutch Fisser, bass; Bill Hemberger (a Video One Productions member), drums; and Moqui Lund, vocals.
 Mark, Dutch, and Bill are Village residents.

 The video above was a class-assignment for the Video Club class described below.
 It was shot and edited on a Samsung Galaxy S6 smartphone using a free version of the Android app Kinemaster.
 More photos from the class may be seen in the gallery below.
 Scott will repeat the class starting June 1, 2018, re-titled as “Making Amazing Videos with Your Smartphone.”
 Click here for class schedule.

 NEW CLASS: “Making Travel Videos That People LOVE”